-Genre: Action Developer: Team Shinobi Publisher: Sega of America Players: 1 Released: 1989
+Genre: Action Developer: Team Shinobi Publisher: Sega Enterprises Players: 1 Released: 1989

 The Revenge of Shinobi was released in 1989 for the Sega Genesis and is a 2D side-scrolling action title that pits you, as Joe Musashi, against a plethora of no-goodniks and other evil people.
 You are given a nice little arsenal of attacks to use to vanquish your evil opposition and the game is notorious for allowing you to fight a couple of comic book heroes as Bosses, most notably Spider-Man.